Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

 Is anything being done to address this issue?

 Yes, a number of leaders are taking action.
-China has announced a ban on buying and selling wild animals for food.
-Also, a group of more than 60 bipartisan lawmakers have called for an immediate global ban on live wildlife markets and the international trade of live wildlife in a letter to the World Health Organization.
+China announced a ban on buying and selling wild animals for food.
+Also, a group of more than 60 bipartisan lawmakers called for an immediate global ban on live wildlife markets and the international trade of live wildlife in a letter to the World Health Organization.
 The effort is being led by Senator Cory Booker (D-N.J.), Senator Lindsey Graham (R-S.C.), Representative Michael McCaul (R-Texas), and Representative Mike Quigley (D-Ill.).
-Read the letter here.

-A bipartisan group of Senators (Joni Ernst, R-Iowa; Mike Braun, R-Ind.; Jeff Merkley, D-Ore.; and Joe Manchin, D-W.V.) have also proposed a bill that would ban agencies and government grantees and contractors from spending money at the markets.
+A bipartisan group of Senators (Joni Ernst, R-Iowa; Mike Braun, R-Ind.; Jeff Merkley, D-Ore.; and Joe Manchin, D-W.V.) also plan to propose a bill that would ban agencies and government grantees and contractors from spending money at the markets.

-On May 4, a bill, A. 10399, was introduced in New York to shut down its live markets to reduce risk of disease spread and convene taskforce to examine public health risks and animal welfare concerns.
+On May 4, 2020 A. 10399, was introduced in New York to shut down its live markets to reduce risk of disease spread and convene taskforce to examine public health risks and animal welfare concerns.
+California’s SB 1175 would cut off imports of any wildlife that could spread zoonotic disease like COVID-19 or that are invasive species, which are currently sold in California’s at least 25 live wildlife markets, among other protections.

-- Norton, K. J. (March 30, 2020).
-Wildlife Trafficking Q&A: Interview With Wildlife Criminologist Monique Sosnowski.
-PBS Nature. https://www.pbs.org/wnet/nature/blog/wildlife-trafficking-qa-interview-with-wildlife-criminologist-monique-sosnowski/.
+- Wildlife Trafficking Q&A: Interview With Wildlife Criminologist Monique Sosnowski, PBS Nature (March 30, 2020)